pkscout/script.artistslideshow/README.txt

 -Minimum time between refresh: (default 20) if the above setting is enabled, this allows the user to change the period of time between refreshes of the image directory during downloads

+Advanced
+-Limit size of download cache: (default false) if enabled, the download cache will be trimmed (oldest first) to keep the size below the specified minimum
+-Maximum cache size (in megabytes): (default 256) if Limit size of download cache is set to true, this allows the user to specify the maximum size of the cache

 -----How to use this addon in your skin: